 PrognoCIS helps you avoid medical billing errors entirely with an electronic claims management process.
-With our EHR solution in place, your organization has access to one secure integrated solution to verify that your coding and billing is accurate.
+With our Advanced EHR solution in place, your organization has access to one secure integrated solution to verify that your coding and billing is accurate.

 A manual process leaves room for too many mistakes.
 With our electronic claims process, your organization can reduce costs and improve overall efficiency.
 Our clients find that they receive payments faster and the process is streamlined for a more productive workflow overall.

 With PrognoCIS, you have access to a variety of reporting options to gain better insights into your billing and coding performance.
 You’ll be able to highlight denial trends so that you can adjust to meet provider requirements in a proactive way.
 You can also project the amount of time it takes for various providers to schedule reimbursements.